Richard Lewontin: Agribusiness

 Lewontin has written on the economics of agribusiness.
 He has contended that hybrid corn was developed and propagated not because of its superior quality, but because it allowed agribusiness corporations to force farmers to buy new seed each year rather than plant seed produced by their previous crop of corn (Lewontin 1982).
 Lewontin testified in an unsuccessful suit in California challenging the state's financing of research to develop automatic tomato pickers.
 This favored the profits of agribusiness over the employment of farm workers (Lewontin 2000).

 Personal life

 As of mid-2015, Lewontin and his wife Mary Jane (Christianson) lived in a log cabin he built with his family in the 1970's in Marlboro, Vermont.
-Lewontin served many years as a volunteer fireman in Marlboro and also served as a trustee for the Marlboro Music Festival.
+Lewontin served many years as a volunteer firefighter in Marlboro and also served as a trustee for the Marlboro Music Festival.
 Dick and Mary Jane had four sons.
 He was an atheist.

 Lewontin died at his home in Cambridge, Massachusetts on July 4, 2021, at the age of 92.